JRobertEdwards/html5-blog/README.md

     ]
 }
 ```
+Once you have added this file run:
+`php artisan storage:link`

 This could have been deployed with a static page display, I opted to serve the json object through the Storage Laravel class as an experiment.

 Now just run: